You split the tab.

-A blind date is putting two people in a dating situation that is mutual.
+A blind date is putting two people in a dating situation that is mutually agreed upon, making splitting the tab the right option.

 It is a blind date that has occurred through a shared agreement to meet.